Rantanen/M-Files-SDK/README.markdown

 ## Copyright

-M-Files is copyright of M-Files Corporation
+M-Files is copyright of M-Files Corporation.
+M-Files SDK is not an official M-Files product and M-Files corporation does not povide support for it.